pixelmatix/SmartMatrix/README.md

 Start with the FeatureDemo Example project, included with the library.
 From the Arduino File menu, choose Examples, the appropriate SmartMatrix library for your display resolution, then FeatureDemo.

 You should already have most of the correct settings to load the FeatureDemo sketch on your Teensy, from running the blink example earlier.
 Under Tools, CPU Speed, make sure either 48 MHz or 96MHz (overclock) is selected.
+(Some libraries are not compatible with the 72MHz CPU)

 Click the Upload button, and the sketch should compile and upload to your Teensy, and start running right away.